top of page

 Here is a list of don’ts that will hopefully prevent harming children during divorce

 1. It may seem obvious to some, but one parent speaking negatively about the other parent is a really bad idea.
 This may not necessarily take the form of outright insults, but also look like encouraging the children to not listen to their other parent, disobeying them, disrespecting them, and gossiping about the other parent as if the children were peers or friends that the parent could vent to.
 That is not the case.
-When you insult or disrespect the other parent, you are a) insulting half of the child, because he or she was raised, until now, by both parents; b) encouraging the child to rupture and/or degrade their relationship with their other parent; and c) dumping your negative opinion of the parent onto the child.
-They don’t need to know what happened between you, or what complaints you have about the other parent.

 2. In the same vein, treating the child as a personal confidante is hurtful.
 When parents use children as their friends or tell children too much information about the divorce, it forces them into an adult role and makes them take care of the adult, which is sometimes called “parentification.”
 Parents need a calm, objective, wise adult to talk to, not a child.
 The child needs to be allowed to be concerned with his or own well being.
+Finding your own support during this difficult time is a good way to protect your kids from the negative impact of divorce.

 Children don’t need to know about how much money mom or dad is paying to the other parent, whether parents cheated on each other, how much their activities and needs cost, or what the parents think about each other.
 Their job is to go to school, do their activities, have friends, do their chores, and grow up to be healthy and happy.
 That’s it.
-Too often I see parents pulling their children into the middle in various ways, including disclosing unnecessary details of the divorce to the child or adolescent.
-If the parent is bitter, angry or hurt, get professional help to sort through the pain of the divorce without foisting it onto the child.

 3. Spoiling the kids with gifts and trips is another way that parents can manipulate children into choosing one side or another.
 This is almost a cliché by now, so many parents try to buy their children’s affection and manipulate the child into taking his or her side against the other in the divorce.
 This behavior coerces the child’s allegiance when there is no need for such false loyalty.

 Additionally, spoiling makes it very difficult for the parent who can’t afford it and creates unrealistic expectations for the children.
 Another way parents can spoil their children is a lack of boundaries and rules.
 If a child can do whatever s/he wants at Dad’s house but has to do homework and chores at Mom’s, whose house do you think will the child want to visit more often?
 This is even more hurtful because it can create confusion and behavioral problems that “only happen at your house, not mine.”
-No one is a winner in this situation.
+No one wins in this situation.

 4. Along the same lines, children often respond negatively to the parent who enforces rules and expectations.
 S/he may tell the parent, “I don’t have to do this at Mom’s/Dad’s house!”
 This may seem on the surface an attempt to get his/her way.
 But it is also a way to test boundaries and see if there is consistency in his/her environment.
 What can a parent do if a person’s ex-spouse’s parenting style is completely different?